 Bear one another's burdens, and thereby fulfill the law of Christ.Galatians 6:2(NASB)

-In the previous verse, the spiritual believer is instructed to help to restore a brother or sister, who has fallen into sin - but to do it with gentleness and Christ-like consideration.
-Indeed, the spiritual one is warned against being adversely influenced by the carnal behaviours, or led astray by a misguided brother, lest they also are tempted into similar, ungodly ways, or fall into carnality themselves.
-Paul instructs those that are spiritual to restore those who are not walking by means of the Spirit - or who have been overtaken by worldly sin, the wiles of Satan or fleshly carnality.
+In the previous verse, the spiritual believer is instructed to help to restore a brother or sister who has fallen into sin - but to do it with gentleness and Christ-like consideration.
+Indeed, the spiritual one is warned against being adversely influenced by the carnal behaviours of others, or led astray by a misguided brother, lest they also are tempted into similar, ungodly ways, or fall into carnality themselves.
+Paul instructs those that are spiritual to restore those who are not walking by means of the Spirit - or who have been overtaken by worldly sin, the wiles of Satan, or fleshly carnality.

-However, in this verse, it is caring concern for a brother in Christ, who has become heavily burdened or deeply distressed, with whom the spiritual Christian should be concerned.
-Every one of us has areas in life by which we are weighed down, discouraged and deeply burdened, and the instruction to come alongside and help one another, is identified as fulfilling the law of Christ.
+However, in this verse it is having a caring concern for a brother in Christ who has become heavily burdened or deeply distressed, with whom the spiritual Christian should be concerned.
+Every one of us has areas of life in which we are weighed down, discouraged, and deeply burdened, and the instruction to 'come alongside and help one another' is identified as fulfilling the law of Christ.

-Let us seek to be those that are spiritual, and are enabled to restore those that have fallen and to bear one another's burdens.. in humility and gentleness.
-Let us die to self and live our life to the glory of God, so that we may mature in the faith, grow in grace and become a living testimony to the love of our Lord Jesus Christ.
+Let us seek to be those that are spiritual and to bear one another's burdens in humility and gentleness.
+Let us die to self and live our life to the glory of God so that we may mature in the faith, grow in grace, live a spiritual, God-honouring life, and become a living testimony to the love of our Lord Jesus Christ.